Ganges (1797 EIC ship): Voyage #3 (1803–1804)

 The EIC voted a £50,000 prize fund to be divided among the various commanders at the battle and their crews.
-Moffatt received 500 guineas, and also a piece of plate worth 100 guineas.
+Moffatt received 500 guineas and a piece of plate worth 100 guineas.
 Each seaman received six guineas.
 Lloyd's Patriotic Fund and other national and mercantile institutions made a series of awards of ceremonial swords, silver plate, and monetary gifts to individual officers.
 Lloyd's Patriotic Fund gave each captain a sword worth £50, and one worth £100 to Nathaniel Dance.
 Dance refused a baronetcy but was subsequently knighted.

-Voyage #4
+Voyage #4 (1805–Loss)

 Captain Thomas Talbot Harrington received a letter of marque on 23 February 1805.
-He left Portsmouth on 25 April 1805 bound for Madras, Bengal, China, and Bombay.
+He left Portsmouth on 25 April 1805, bound for Madras, Bengal, China, and Bombay.